rishabhgupta11/Bloc36/README.md

 # Bloc36
-An E-commerce website developed from scratch using mainly PHP for an internship.
+An e-commerce website developed using mainly PHP.